JohnLCaron/rlauxe/README.md

 There are two phases to sampling: estimating the sample batch sizes for each contest, and then randomly choosing ballots that contain at least that many contests.

+Audits are done in rounds.
+The auditors must decide how many cards/ballots they are willing to audit, since at some point its more efficient to do a full handcount than the more elaborate process of tracking down a subset that have been selected for the sample.
+We want to minimize both the overall number of ballots sampled, and the number of rounds.

+Note that in this section we are plotting _nmvrs_ = overall number of ballots sampled, which includes the inaccuracies of the estimation.
+Above we have been plotting _samples needed_, as if we were doing "one ballot at a time" auditing.

 ## Estimation

-For each contest we simulate the audit with manufactured data that has the same margin as the reported outcome.
-By running simulations, we can use estimated error rates to add errors to the manufactured data.
+For each contest we simulate the audit with manufactured data that has the same margin as the reported outcome, and a guess at the error rates.

-For each contest assertion we simulate the samplesNeeded that will satisfy the risk limit some fraction (_auditConfig.quantile_) of the time.
-Each contest's estimated sample size is then the maximum of the contest's assertion estimates.
+For each contest assertion we run _auditConfig.nsimEst_ (default 100) simulations and collect the distribution of samples needed to satisfy the risk limit.
+We then choose the (_auditConfig.quantile_) sample size as our estimate for that assertion, and the contest's estimated sample size is the maximum of the contest's assertion estimates.

-If the simulation is accurate, the audit should succeed that fraction of the time.
-If not, then the contest goes to the next audit round.
+If the simulation is accurate, the audit should succeed _auditConfig.quantile_ fraction of the time.
+Since we dont know the actual error rates, or the order that the errors will be sampled, the simulation results are just estimates.

-The auditors must decide how many ballots they are willing to audit, since at some point its more efficient to do a full handcount than the more elaborate process of finding a subset of ballots that have been selected for the sample.
-We want to minimize both the overall number of ballots sampled, and the number of rounds.

-Audits are done in rounds.
-If a contest is not proved or disproved, the next round's estimated sample size starts from the previous audit's pvalue.

 ## Choosing which ballots/cards to sample